 thread.
 If a web page calls one of these APIs, and style

-or layout is not up-to-date, then it has to be computed then and there.
+or layout is not up to date, then it has to be computed then and there.

 These computations are called forced style or forced